 To further this goal the company is utilizing cutting edge single cell profiling coupled with expertise in high throughput sequencing, bioinformatics and structural biology to enable our drugs to be used in the right patient at the right time.

-The company has 20 employees with operations in JLABS Houston, South San Francisco, and also in Singapore.
+The company has over 20 employees with operations in JLABS Houston, South San Francisco, and in Singapore.

 Chief Scientific Officer - Jerome Boyd-Kirkup, PhD is the Co-Founder and Chief Scientific Officer responsible for overseeing the development of new technologies and intellectual property for drug discovery and development.
 Jerome is a molecular systems biologist with extensive experience in basic and applied translational science at the interface of